Failure to appear in court for a license violation will usually result in a warrant for your arrest (40508a Warrant).

 Arrest Warrant or Bench Warrant out of state traffic ticket

-If you live out-of-state (not in California), or out-of-town (a long distance from Los Angeles County), we can usually help you clear up your arrest warrant or bench warrant for license violations without you having to come to court in Los Angeles.
+If you live out-of-state (not in California), or out-of-town (a long distance from Los Angeles County), we can usually help you clear up your arrest warrant or bench warrant for license violations without you having to come back to court in Los Angeles.

 Probation violation warrant